NathanHarrington/Flask_FrameApp/README.md

 Well defined interfaces for easier testability

 100% Test Coverage:
-Use pytest and geckodriver with splinter to click buttons and simulate an operator.
+Use pytest to click buttons and simulate an operator.

 Continuous Integration ready:
 Example travis configuration